Liupold/nbfc-linux/README.md

 `sudo nbfc start` will start the service.

-It can be queried by `sudo nbfc status`.
+It can be queried by `sudo nbfc status -a`.

 If you wish `nbfc_service` to get started on boot, use `sudo systemctl enable nbfc_service`.